 Work is under way, however, to develop these.
 Efforts toward this goal (and others) include:

-The Council’s forthcoming updates to the Climate Action Plan in July 2025
+The 2021 Initial Climate Action Plan and the Council’s forthcoming updates to the Climate Action Plan in July 2025

 The Administration’s complementary updates to the 2023 State Hazard Mitigation Plan

 The 2022 Comprehensive Energy Plan

 The work of the Climate Action Office to develop a Measuring and Assessing Progress tool, which includes the development of resilience metrics

+Governor Scott and Treasurer Pieciak’s Resilience Implementation Strategy Initiative

 This and other ongoing work across the state should be central to considering how the priorities included in this letter should be implemented.
 We have included several attachments that describe the work many State Agencies are doing to increase resilience to climate change.
 This work is both in support of and in addition to what is included in the Climate Action Plan.
 We urge legislators to carefully review these attachments to fully understand the priorities the state is already working on as well as the gaps in funding and resources needed to move forward with our recommendations, which are outlined below.